Pitch looks very similar to last Test: Root | Sports-Games

 He also informed that the team has not finalised its 11 or 12 at this stage but made it clear that off-spinner Dom Bess was up for selection.

-''No, not at this stage and we're gonna have another day to see what that wicket finally looks like, ahead of things and we'll get a team at the toss,'' the England skipper informed.
+''No, not at this stage and we're going to have another day to see what that wicket finally looks like, ahead of things and we'll get a team at the toss,'' the England skipper informed.

 ''He (Dom Bess) is certainly up for selection.
 He has been training really well.
 He's got a very good character and if he gets a chance to play I'm sure he'll be desperate to try and exploit the surface if it's anything like the last two games,'' he added.